swaptacular/swpt_accounts/protocol.rst

    * ``"RECIPIENT_IS_UNREACHABLE"`` signifies that the recipient's
      account does not exist, or does not accept incoming transfers.

+   * ``"TERMINATED"`` signifies that the transfer has been rejected due to expired deadline, or unapproved interest rate change.

    * ``"INSUFFICIENT_AVAILABLE_AMOUNT"`` signifies that the transfer
      has been rejected due to insufficient amount available on the account.

-   * ``"TERMINATED"`` signifies that the transfer has been rejected due expired deadline, or unapproved interest rate change.

 PreparedTransfer